CoolKit-Technologies/apiDocs/pages/mydoc/faqOauth_en.md

 ```
 1：Incorrect signature algorithm causes incorrect signature value.
-2：Signature algorithm is correct, but the order of parameters for signature algorithm disagrees with the order of interface parameter,causing authorization failure.
+2：Signature algorithm is correct, but the order of parameters for signature algorithm disagrees with the order of Interface parameter,causing authorization failure.
 ```

  For details, please click [common reference](instruction_en.html).